dallaslu/dallas.lu/posts/(article)/(2024)/trivia-about-special-ways-of-writing-ip-and-domain-names/item.en.md

 ### The Shortest IPv4 Address

-Cloudflare has a DNS/Warp service IP `1.1.1.1` which is quite cool.
+Cloudflare has a DNS/Warp service IP `1.1.1.1` which is quite cool[^cloudflare-dns].
 In fact, its alternate IP `1.0.0.1` is cooler, as it can be simply written as `1.1`, making it the coolest Class A IPv4 address available at the beginning of its range.

 In non-monospaced fonts, `1` is generally narrower than other characters, so `1.1` might be the shortest printed public IPv4 address.